Ananya-Satish/synchronous-fifo-v2/README.md

-# Basic FIFO - V2
+# Synchronous FIFO - V2

 ## Overview
 This project implements a parameterized synchronous FIFO in SystemVerilog with support for simultaneous read and write operations.